ClearHeadedT/boot-dev-log/learn-to-code-in-python/NOTES.md

 - Learned type-hinting function parameters and return types.
 - Learned hints for lists, sets, and dictionaries.
 - Learned hints for tuples and nested container types.
+- Learned Optional[] for values that might be None.